-The time to find out whether there is anything wrong with your motorcycle is before you ride - not in the middle of traffic.
+The time to find out if there’s anything wrong with your motorcycle is before you ride – not in the middle of traffic.

 Make sure your controls are in good working order before you start out.
 Remember to check the following.

 Try the front and rear brakes one at a time.
-Make sure each one holds the motorcycle when it is fully applied.
+Make sure each one holds the motorcycle when it’s fully applied.

 Make sure these controls work smoothly.